anhaidgroup/active_matcher/examples/Cluster-Example.md

 In order to run this on a cluster, we can use the following command from the root directory (you can always get to the root directory by typing `cd` into the terminal).

-**Note**: This command assumes that the directory structure is the same as ours, and if you followed our installation guides, it will be the same.
+**Note**: This command assumes that the directory structure is the same as ours, and if you followed our installation guide, it will be the same.
+Otherwise you should change the directory /home/ubuntu/dblp_acm/am_cluster_example.py specified below.

 ```
 spark/bin/spark-submit \